 Google will be your best friend!
 There are tons of great resources at your fingertips for learning more about WordPress and blogging in general.

 A few additional recommendations

-On my recommendations page, I have a list of other blogging resources that I’ve found helpful, so be sure to take a look!
-I’m continually updating it as I have a chance to try out new products, courses and other programs that I’ve found helpful.
+At the bottom of my recommendations page, I have a list of other blogging resources that I’ve found helpful, so be sure to take a look!
+I’m continually updating it as I have a chance to try out new products, courses and other programs that I believe will benefit other bloggers.